-9. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:
+8. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:

 Loans guarantees and investments covered under Section 186 of the Companies Act 2013form part of the notes to the financial statements provided in this Annual Report.

-10. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES
+9. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES :

-All contracts or arrangements entered into by the Company with its related partiesduring the financial year 2017-18 were in accordance with the provisions of the CompaniesAct 2013 and the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015.
+All contracts or arrangements entered into by the Company with its related partiesduring the financial year 2019-20 were in accordance with the provisions of the CompaniesAct 2013 and the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015.
 All such contracts or arrangements were onarm's length basis and in the ordinary course of business and have been approved by theAudit Committee.
 No material contracts or arrangements with related parties were enteredinto during the year under review.
-However during financial year 2017-18 under reviewCompany has contributed cash in Equity shares of two wholly-owned Subsidiary Companies M/sJairam Infraventure Private Limited and M/s Purti Agrotech Limited and thus related partytransaction as per para 21(g) of IND AS 24 details thereof in the prescribed Form AOC-2is appended as "ANNEXURE-B" to the Board's report in terms of Section 134 of theAct read with Rule 8 of the Companies (Accounts) Rules 2014.
+Details thereof in the prescribed Form AOC-2 isappended as "ANNEXURE-A" to the Board's report in terms of Section 134 of theAct read with Rule 8 of the Companies (Accounts) Rules 2014.

 10. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO.

-12. DIRECTORS & KEY MANAGERIAL PERSONNEL (KMP):-
+11. DIRECTORS AND KEY MANAGERIAL PERSONNEL (KMP):

-In accordance with the provisions of Section 152 of the Act read with Article 82(iv) ofthe Articles of Association of theCompany Mr. Ravindra Boratkar (DIN: 00299351) will retire by rotation at the ensuing AGM and being eligible offer themselves forre-election.
-The Board has recommended their re-election.
+In accordance with the provisions of Section 152 of the Companies Act 2013 read withCompanies (Management & Administration) Rules 2014 and Articles of Association of theCompany Mr. Ravindra Boratkar (DIN: 00299351) will retire by rotation at the ensuingAnnual General Meeting and being eligible has offered himself for reappointment.

 Pursuant to the Section 203 of the Companies Act 2013 read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 and other applicableprovisions and rules of the Companies Act 2013 the following existing executives of theCompany were designated as the Key Managerial Personnel of the Company by the Board interm of 2(51) of the Companies Act 2013.

 Mr. Nikhil Gadkari Managing Director Mr. Suneet Pande Chief Executive Officer Mr.Rajendra Zade Chief Financial Officer

 12. MANAGEMENT'S DISCUSSION AND ANALYSIS:

 13. EVALUATION OF BOARD'S PERFORMANCE:

 The Directors' Responsibility Statement referred to in clause (c) of sub-section (3) ofSection 134 of the Companies Act 2013 shall state that:

-a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;
+a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures

-b) The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit of the company for that period;
+b) The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit of the company for that period.

-c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities

 d) The directors had prepared the annual accounts on a going concern basis and